swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 #### Installing on Mac

+If you install on MacOS, a number of the details will vary from the general Linux approach.

+First, if you direct `GRAAL_HOME` to `/Library/Java/JavaVirtualMachines/`, MacOS picks the JDK as default-jdk (as long it’s the newest JDK in the directory).
+You may not want this outcome.

+Secondly, the path that the core GraalVM extracts differs from that of Linux.
+For Mac, it adds a few sub-directories and the directory that will be used as your `GRAALVM_HOME` will be relative to the directory that you extracted to:

+    <install-dir>/graalvm-ee-java11-21.0.0/Contents/Home

+The third major difference is that on some versions of OSX, the `GateKeeper` service on OSX will block you from running `GraalVM` as it is not a signed application / binary.
+We can work around this challenge in a number of ways:

+* Disabling `GateKeeper`, running and then reenabling
+* On latter versions of OSX, you will be prompted that GraalVM is blocked and `GateKeeper` will prompt you to add an exception
+* You can allow access by using the `spctl` tool:

+    ~~~ {.bash}
+    # Run from the terminal
+    # This assumes that you install /Library/Java/...
+    # Please update if you choose to install in another location
+    $ sudo spctl add $GRAALVM/bin/java
+    ~~~

-On Mac, when you extract the downloaded GraalVM (the core download, not the language packages), the path is slightly different to Linux.
+On MacOS, when you extract the downloaded GraalVM (the core download, not the language packages), the path is slightly different to Linux.
 For example:

 ~~~ {.bash}
 # Using the JDK11 version.